Understanding home insurance adjusters

 Tips when dealing with a home insurance adjuster

-- Record and log conversation with the adjuster.
+- Record and log conversations with the adjuster.
 You’ll likely cover several talking points when a home insurance adjuster arrives and you may not be able to remember all of the details.
-Although your adjuster will be taking their own notes, recording the dialogue or taking your own notes on important conversation points can help you remember what was discussed.
-If you plan to record conversations, be sure to disclose this information with the adjuster ahead of time.
+Although your adjuster will be taking notes or recording the dialogue, taking your own notes on important conversation points can help you remember what was discussed.
+If you plan to record conversations, be sure to disclose this information to the adjuster ahead of time.

 - Avoid signing any documents from the home insurance adjuster too early.
-Insurance companies generally want to get the cheapest settlement or reimbursement costs.
 If your home insurance adjuster asks you to sign any documents, be sure you understand exactly what the documents include.
 If you need some time to review the documents or want to consult someone else beforehand, let your adjuster know when you expect to get back to them.

 - Consider hiring a public adjuster.
-When negotiating with your home insurance adjuster, you may come to a stall in negotiations.
+When negotiating with your home insurance adjuster, negotiations may stall.
 If you are concerned that your insurance company is acting in bad faith, hiring a public adjuster or a lawyer can help provide peace of mind that someone is working on your behalf to keep the claims process moving forward.

 Frequently asked questions